Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Today the show is hosted by Bob McDonald who makes conversations with scientists from different parts of the world.
 The show focuses on topics about science, medicine, environment and technology.

-But, when it comes to content and reliability of sources, this show is a champion.
+When it comes to content and reliability of sources, this show is a champion.

 12. The Titanium Physicists